PieLabs/pie-docs/using/packaging-questions.md

 ## Advanced Packaging - Code Reuse

-If you are packaging a lot of assessment items, you can optimize the process by reusing the same javasript code for items that use the same sets of `pies`.
+If you are packaging a lot of assessment items, you can optimize the process by reusing the same javascript code for items that use the same sets of `pies`.

 When you pack a question there are 2 files generated that are reusable, `pie-view.js` and `pie-controller.js`.
 This is because they contain logic only related to the `pies` used by the question.
 They don't contain any logic relating to the question itself.